FreshRSS/FreshRSS/docs/en/users/05_Configuration.md

 ### HTTP Authentication (Apache)

- 1. User control is based on the .htaccess file
+ 1. User control is based on the `.htaccess` file.
- 2. It is best practice to place the .htaccess file in ./i/ subdirecotry so API and other third party services can work.
+ 2. It is best practice to place the `.htaccess` file in the `./i/` subdirecotry so the API and other third party services can work.
- 3. If you want to limit all access to registered users only, place the file in the directory of FreshRSS or in a parent directory.
+ 3. If you want to limit all access to registered users only, place the file in the FreshRSS directory itself or in a parent directory.
 Note that PubsubHubbub and API will not work!
- 4. Example .htaccess file for a user "marie":
+ 4. Example `.htaccess` file for a user "marie":

 ```
 AuthUserFile /home/marie/repertoire/.htpasswd